(Builds on: Manipulation basics, Missing values)

 #> # ... with 336,766 more rows

 A summary function takes a vector of inputs and returns a single output.
-They are most commonly used with summarise()
+They are most commonly used with summarise().

 Just using means, counts, and sum can get you a long way, but R provides many other useful summary functions:

-is also useful.
-The mean is the sum divided by the length; the median is a value where 50% of x
+Measures of location: we’ve used mean(x), but median(x) is also useful.
+The mean is the sum divided by the length; the median is a value where 50% of x is above it, and 50% is below it.

 It’s sometimes useful to combine aggregation with logical subsetting.
 We haven’t talked about this sort of subsetting yet, but you’ll learn more about it later.